Employee Vaccine Exemptions

 What constitutes a religious belief?

-What constitutes a valid religious belief?
+What constitutes a protected religious belief?

-Short Answer: It is unlawful for an employer to question the accuracy of a sincerely held religious belief.
-Hence, most any belief is valid under Title VII.
-The biggest hurdle in securing a religious accommodation pursuant to Title VII is not whether the belief is correct, but whether it is sincerely held.
+Short Answer: A belief must be “religious in nature” in order to warrant first amendment protections.
+For example, beliefs about safety or efficacy are not considered “religious in nature” and are not protected.
+However, the biggest hurdle in securing a religious accommodation pursuant to Title VII is not whether the belief is correct, but whether it is sincerely held.

 Can the employer inquire into the sincerity of the employee's belief?

-The EEOC’s Questions and Answers: Religious Discrimination in the Workplace lists factors that might weaken an employee’s claim that he or she sincerely holds the religious belief at issue as:
+In fact, the EEOC’s Questions and Answers: Religious Discrimination in the Workplace lists factors that might weaken an employee’s claim that he or she sincerely holds the religious belief at issue as:

-1. whether the employee has behaved in a manner markedly inconsistent with the professed belief;
+whether the employee has behaved in a manner markedly inconsistent with the professed belief;

-1. whether the accommodation sought is a particularly desirable benefit that is likely to be sought for secular reasons;
+whether the accommodation sought is a particularly desirable benefit that is likely to be sought for secular reasons;

-1. whether the timing of the request renders it suspect (e.g., it follows an earlier request by the employee for the same benefit for secular reasons); and
+whether the timing of the request renders it suspect (e.g., it follows an earlier request by the employee for the same benefit for secular reasons); and

-1. whether the employer otherwise has reason to believe the accommodation is not sought for religious reasons.
+whether the employer otherwise has reason to believe the accommodation is not sought for religious reasons.

 The issue of “sincerely held” is a totality-of-the-circumstances assessment.
 Therefore, none of the above-listed factors are dispositive of the issue of sincerity.
 For example, although prior inconsistent conduct is relevant, an individual’s beliefs and degree of adherence may evolve.
 Thus, a requestor’s newly adopted or inconsistently followed religious practices can qualify as “sincerely held” under Title VII.
 EEOC v.
 Ilona of Hungary, Inc., 108 F.3d 1569 (7th Cir.
 1997).
 Furthermore, “an employer [] should not assume that an employee is insincere simply because some of his or her practices deviate from the commonly followed tenets of [the] religion.”
 Questions and Answers: Religious Discrimination in the Workplace.
 See also, Commission Guidelines, 29 C.F.R. § 1605.1.

 If an employer makes a reasonable request for information regarding the need for accommodation, a requestor should respond.
 An employee who refuses to cooperate with an employer’s requests for valid information may deprive the employer of the information necessary to resolve the accommodation request and potentially forfeit the requested accommodation.
+Both parties must engage in the interactive process.

 During the COVID-19 pandemic, some employers overstepped by questioning the sincerity of their employees’ religious beliefs and practices, a practice that many courts surprisingly condoned.
 This created new case law that provides employers more leniency in questioning the sincerity of the employee’s beliefs.